Berberis empetrifolia: Taxonomy

-Distribution
+Distribution and habitat

 Heath barberry occurs is southern Argentina and Chile, up to subalpine or alpine heights in the Andes among rocks and grows largest in stable scree.

 Ecology

-Berberis empetrifolia is adapted to tough microclimates, and typically grows in such places as the stormy beaches of the southern islands and inlets of Chile, the constant drying winds of Patagonia such as in Ainsen, and rocky Andes slopes.
+Berberis empetrifolia is adapted to tough microclimates, and typically grows in such places as the stormy beaches of the southern islands and inlets of Chile, the constant drying winds of Patagonia such as in Aysen, and rocky Andes slopes.

 The berries are eaten by wildlife, such as the lizard Liolaemus belii.
-Research has shown the seeds are adapted to digestion as both germination speed and total final rate are higher after passing through the gut, and this is possibly caused by abrasion of a waxy layer from the seed in the gut.
+Research has shown the seeds to be adapted to digestion as both germination speed and total final rate are higher after passing through the gut, and this is possibly caused by abrasion of a waxy layer from the seed in the gut.
 This does not only lead to dispersal over a wider area, but also do these lizards defecate often on bare soil, which improves the chances of survival of the seedlings.

 Use

 As in all barberry species, the rhizomes contain berberine, an alkaloid salt with antibacterial effects, antitumour activity, and a beneficial influence on diabetes and cholesterol levels.
 As it is not easily taken up by the body, oral treatment against enteric infections such as bacterial dysentery can be effective without serious impacts elsewhere in the body.
-Glycyrrhiza, a component of liquorice contains an antagonist of berberine, and will neutralise its effect.
 The berry of the heath barberry is edible raw or cooked, and it can be used in jams after removing the seeds.
 The rest of the plant is poisonous.
 It is sometimes planted as an ornamental, and in good soil it can eventually exceed 1 m in height and 2 m wide.